makannew/kick-start-helpers/README.md

 - permute

 ## How to use
-* Copy/paste content of [index.js](https://github.com/makannew/kick-start-helpers/blob/master/src/index.js) in the code window
+* Copy/paste content (except export module part) of [index.js](https://github.com/makannew/kick-start-helpers/blob/master/src/index.js) in the code window
 * Copy/paste content of [template.js](https://github.com/makannew/kick-start-helpers/blob/master/src/template.js) in the code window
 * Write your code inside the provided `for` loop